yanghuafang/map-pose-former/docs/ROADMAP.md

 unfalsifiable: batch 1, CUDA graphs, 200 warmup iterations then p50 and p99 over
 1000, the same for every row including the fp32 baseline.

-## M5 — Deployment

-ONNX export via `torch.export` — the input shapes are already static for this, and the dynamo path produces a far cleaner graph than the legacy tracer for a model this full of masks and einsums.
-Then TensorRT: FP16, INT8, and 2:4 structured sparsity, all three supported on Ampere.

-The finale: a small C++ TensorRT backend plugging into camera-map-localization's engine as an alternative to `PoseSampler`, so the same `run_sequence` and `eval_sequence` evaluate both backends under one metric and one filter.